mrooney/metakv/README.md

 how does it work?
 =================

 metakv uses GitHub issues on the metakv project itself as its data store / backend.
-You can obtain an API token via GitHub OAuth at http://www.metakv.com, which will then provide programmatic operations like GET and SET.

 Keys and values are base32
 encoded and stored in GitHub issues (filed by you via OAuth) as issue titles and bodies, respectively.
 Each user receives their own key space; issues are filed and filtered by their username.
 They look like this: https://github.com/mrooney/metakv/issues

 api
 ===